tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 }
 ```

-"But Tom," I hear you say, "that's more code!"
+"But that's more code!"
 Yes.
-And your future self will thank you.
-Here's why...
+About 40 more lines.
+I'll take 40 lines over a 3 AM debugging session any day.

 ---

-## When Does This Matter?
-(The Testing Showdown)
+## Testing: Where Singleton Falls Apart

-Let's try to test both approaches.
-This is where things get *spicy*.
+Here's where it gets painful.
+Try writing tests for both approaches.

 ### Testing the Singleton Approach (The Hard Way)